JYNgithub/global-salary-dashboard/README.md

 # 📊 Global Data Science and ML Salary Dashboard

-This is a web app that contains a dashboard that extract insights from salary data in the Data Science and Machine Learning Field.
+This is a dashboard web app that extract insights from salary data in the Data Science and Machine Learning Field.

-# Link
+# Usage

-The fastest way to access the dashboard: https://global-salary-dashboard.onrender.com/
+~~The fastest way to access the dashboard: https://global-salary-dashboard.onrender.com/~~

-# If you wish to deploy it locally, refer below.
+As of August 2025, the dashboard is only available via local deployment and is no longer accessible online.
+This is to redirect my focus on newer projects instead.

-## Installation
+# Installation

+1. Clone the repository

+2. Install the requirements
 ```bash
 pip install -r requirements.txt
 ```

-## Deploy
+3. Run the app
 ```bash
 python app.py
 ```
-or just run the app.py file in your IDE.